 How Much Will Insulating My Attic Cost

-Published on February 05, 2021
+Published on February 27, 2023

 If you’re living anywhere within Toronto, you’ve likely realized how expensive it can be to keep your home warm during the winter.
 As utility prices steadily increase every year, so does the cost to keep your home and yourself warm throughout winter.
 Many options are available to a Toronto homeowner to improve their home’s energy efficiency, but most are expensive and tedious.
 However, one of the simplest ways to keep your home warm is by ensuring you have adequate attic insulation installed in your toronto home or provided by a reputable insulation company in Toronto.

 Besides being one of the simplest and cost-effective ways to keep your home warm throughout the winter, attic insulation is also one of the most eco-friendly improvements you can make for your home.
 Insulation materials are often made up of recycled material, which is also naturally decomposable, ensuring your carbon footprint is minimal.
-Furthermore, depending on the R-value, attic insulation can lead to substantial energy cost savings over time for your home.
+Furthermore, depending on the R-value, attic insulation in Toronto can lead to substantial energy cost savings over time for your home.
 It can lead to reducing your energy bill from between 15 to 25 percent!
 The R-value of insulation means its effectiveness to retain and keep heat indoors and its overall ability to insulate your home.

 One of the simplest types of insulation to install in an attic or within the walls of your attic is blow-in insulation, as it can easily be installed into tight corners and small areas.
 This price can vary depending on your house’s attic’s complexity if air sealing is required and ventilation.
 Older homes tend to be a little on the pricier side of installation as their roofs tend to have more air leakage, and exposure to the elements reduces the R-value of the cladding and windows over a period of time.
 As for all types of insulation, the amount of square footage also dictates the cost of installing insulation, as higher square footage will lead to higher material and labour costs.